devthiago/react-ui-hooks/HOW-CREATE-A-HOOK.md

 ### Create a new react hook unit test

-If you've created your hook manually you can generate the unit test file for it with the command:
+If you've created your hook manually you can generate its unit test file with the command:

 ```bash
 npm run generate:test useExample.js